cylin007/RMT-dataset/README.md

 The processed train/val/test data structures are available at: [Google Drive](https://drive.google.com/drive/folders/13ERd3wZFOe41RJ8CXyg_Q9U5XaS_HYrz?usp=share_link)

-The linear and nonlinear components can be calculated mathematically based on the original RMT data file: [RMT_2022_nodes_11.csv](https://drive.google.com/drive/folders/1kI1dNpAljk0C2WQdOdn2vCJazdWzN9Ny?usp=sharing), and then processed by the [script](https://github.com/liyaguang/DCRNN/blob/master/scripts/generate_training_data.py) to generate datasets.

 ### (3).
 Feature Augmentation
 We adopted our proposed Feature Augmentation to convert the univariate feature (e.g., traffic speed / Traffic Flow / RMT) into multivariate features with the linear and nonlinear components, enhancing the diversity of dataset.

-The linear and nonlinear components we employed are Mean Average and Geometric Average, provided at: [Google Drive](https://drive.google.com/drive/folders/1NrRM7VW48XgOVr9dV2hW4thh5VR1XqdF?usp=share_link).
+The linear and nonlinear components we employed are Mean Average and Geometric Average respectively.

+The linear and nonlinear components can be calculated mathematically based on the original RMT data file: [RMT_2022_nodes_11.csv](https://drive.google.com/drive/folders/1kI1dNpAljk0C2WQdOdn2vCJazdWzN9Ny?usp=sharing), and then processed by the [script](https://github.com/liyaguang/DCRNN/blob/master/scripts/generate_training_data.py) to generate datasets.

+We provided the linear and nonlinear components dataset at: [Google Drive](https://drive.google.com/drive/folders/1NrRM7VW48XgOVr9dV2hW4thh5VR1XqdF?usp=share_link).

 ### (4).
 The data of Hashed Table